top of page

 Adventurers and Camping Ministries (YPAC).

 2004 - August 10-14 Faith o.
-Fire International Camporee was held in Oshkosh, Wisconsin, with 32000 attended.
+Fire International Camporee was held in Oshkosh, Wisconsin, with 32000 in attendance.
 Ron Whitehead- director.

 - West African Division Camporee at Kine, Togo, August 22-28.